Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 The cellular structure of cork is why it’s so great at sound reduction

 We’ve all seen the memory foam commercials where it’s compressed and then pops back up and regains its original shape.
-Cork has the same characteristics, just not to the same extent.
-But that ability is what provides the barrier against sound waves.
+Cork has the same characteristics that provide a barrier against sound waves, just not to the same extent.

 The millions of cells in cork are laid out in a honeycomb pattern and are filled with air.
-Just a single cubic inch of cork can have up to 100 billion of these air pockets—all providing insulation, but more importantly in this case, these pockets of air will deaden sound in any and all directions.
+Just a single cubic inch of cork can have up to 100 billion of these air pockets—all providing insulation, but more importantly, the pockets of air will deaden sound in all directions.

 Here are some sound-deadening stats for cork underlayment: